 Loading video gallery...

 Anadarko is committed to reducing air emissions and doing its part to improve air quality.
-This includes working with governmental agencies and other stakeholders in developing sound public policy that promotes appropriate and effective regulations, recognizing that oil and natural gas are essential to modern life and critical to the success of our economy.
+This includes working with governmental agencies and other stakeholders in developing sound public policy that promotes appropriate and effective regulations.
 For example, Anadarko supported the State of Colorado’s development of the first-of-its-kind air regulations to detect and address methane leaks.

 Effective air regulatory programs must be premised on a strong scientific understanding of the contributing sources and impacts.
 Anadarko is engaged in several efforts to enhance scientific understanding around air emissions, including regional inventory efforts and several projects with various organizations to gather and evaluate data around emissions from upstream oil and natural gas operations.

 Air-quality requirements cover all aspects and stages of oil and natural gas operations.
-Anadarko meets and strives to exceed these requirements.
 The U.S. Environmental Protection Agency (EPA) implements the federal Clean Air Act (CAA).
 States have their own rules and have been delegated implementation authority by EPA for many federal air-quality regulations.

 The following are several examples of federal air-quality regulations that apply to Anadarko’s operations: